 We also maintain a presence on IRC - visit us by joining the #qgis channel on irc.freenode.net.
 Please wait around for a response to your question as many folks on the channel are doing other things and it may take a while for them to notice your question.
-Commercial support for QGIS is available from Micro Resources
+Commercial support for QGIS is also available.
+Check the website http://qgis.org/content/view/90/91 for more information.